jwmickey/memory-game/README.md

 TODO:

 * Animate card flips
-* Fill device screen and scale squares to fit evenly
 * Provide some image sets to use for cards rather than simple numbers

 Thanks to Dan Abramov for the [react-hot-loader](https://github.com/gaearon/react-hot-loader)